-Our sister publication Working Mother has released a new study that examines why mothers choose to work or stay home, analyzing the responses of more than 3,700 women.
+Working Mother released a study that examines why mothers choose to work or stay home, analyzing the responses of more than 3,700 women.
 This report is part of the Working Mother Research Institute’s ongoing mission to help all employers attract and retain women by becoming more family-friendly.

 The survey turned up some very interesting results:

 Women want one arrangement, but settle for another.
 Fifty-five percent of career-oriented stay-at-home moms surveyed would rather be working, while 71 percent of mothers surveyed work just to pick up a paycheck.